intcatch2020/GrabSampler/README.md

-This is the ardunio firmware for the grab sampler designed to work with the Platypus eBoard.
+This is the arduino firmware for the grab sampler designed to work with the Platypus EBoard.

 Notes
 - It should be used as a json passthrough